mparker-landt/Milestone_Project_3/README.md

 - Sourcetree - User application to connect to Github.
 - Github & Git - Version and Source Control to save the code and see the history.
 - Firefox Web Browser - User to view the frontend application and debug the frontend code.

+To replicate the development environment:
+- Open VS Code and start a new virtual environment by using the command
+-

 The project is deployed on Github: